 GRE scores: Ask Educational Testing Service to send an official copy of the scores to The Graduate School.
 Use institution code 5156.
 You do not need a department code.
 If ETS requires a department code, select any one of the department codes listed on its site.
 Regardless of the department code entered, the scores will come to The Graduate School as long as you use institution code 5156.
 Be sure to alert us at email@example.com if the name on your application is different from the name on your score report.
 You do not need to notify us about minor differences in spacing or hyphenation (such as "Juan Carlos" vs. "JuanCarlos" or "Jane Henry Doe" vs. "Jane Henry-Doe").

 GMAT scores: Ask Pearson VUE to send the scores directly to The Graduate School.
 Use institution code Q13-LX-66.

-MCAT scores: In the MCAT score section of the online application, enter the score verification code and the AAMC ID.
+MCAT scores: In the MCAT section of the Additional Academic Information page of the online application, enter the score verification code and the AAMC ID.
 We will use this information to verify the official scores.

 - We do not accept expired scores, personal copies of scores, or attested or notarized score reports.

 - Some departments require a GRE subject test score.
 To determine if your department requires a GRE subject test score, see the department listing in the Departments and Programs section of The Graduate School website.